Business English Vocabulary Challenge: Do We Face or Pose Serious Risks?

 We are facing some financial challenges this year.

-So, the correct answer is C. pose.
+That's right!
+The correct answer is C) pose.

 POSE SERIOUS RISKS